gregoryleexs/sacf-installers/README.md

 **Copy and paste the contents of one of the following bash scripts, located in the 'user data scripts for EC2' folder, into the user data field when creating your instance:**
 - downloadsacfscript.sh: downloads installwebserver.sh and installwp.sh to your home directory.
 - downloadsacfscriptamzn.sh: For AL2023: downloads installwebserveramzn.sh and installwp.sh to your home directory.
+The scripts will be downloaded to your / directory, not your home directory.
+Remember to 'cd /' and then run the scripts from there.